aionnetwork/aion-docs/developers/tools/intellij-plugin/install-the-plugin.md

 ---
 title: Install the Plugin
-description: The Aion4j plugin available for IntelliJ allows you to create, test, compile, deploy, and call your Java blockchain applications, all from within the same IDE.
+description: The Aion4j plugin available for IntelliJ allows you to create, test, compile, deploy, and call your Java dApps, all from within the same IDE.
 No more copy-and-pasting contract from your local machine to a browser based IDE just to check if things actually work!
 weight: 100
 ---